crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/whitelist/introduction.md

 While the whitelists are the same for parser or postoverflows, beware that field names might change.

-Source ip is usually in `evt.Meta.source_ip` when it's a log, but `evt.Overflow.Source_ip` when it's an overflow
+Source ip is usually in `evt.Meta.source_ip` when it's a log, but `evt.Overflow.Alert.Source.IP` when it's an overflow

 :::